-Seccior n Five: Plan for Inquiry Plan (30 minutes) Engage Provide students examples of three to five research questions.
+Five: Plan for Inquiry Plan (30 minutes) Engage Provide students examples of three to five research questions.
 Be sure to include one strong question and one weak question.
 Ask students to think about each question.
-What makes an effective question for investigation?
+What makes an "effective" question for investigation?
 Of the questions you provided, which ones would students consider to be good?
 What suggestions do they have for improving the other examples?
-Review the information students collected during the Key Concepts, Vocabulary, and Background Knowledge sessions.
+Review information collected during the Key Concepts, Vocabulary, and Background Knowledge sessions.
 Tell students they will use their new ability to locate and evaluate credible sources as a model for a new topic they will investigate individually.
 The first step will be to develop a research question.
-Inquiry Explore Model how to determine a research question.
+Individual Inquiry Explore Model how to determine a research question.
 For example, use a pre-selected topic to brainstorm ideas first or use as the basis for another KWHL chart.
-You could model this chart or have the students create their own.
 Have students determine their research question on the issue or topic they have selected.
-E.g., "How can you balance the right to own guns and public safety?"
-Individual Inquiry Evaluate Ask students to have a peer provide feedback on the question they select.
-Remind students to use the question criteria identified during the Engage activity to evaluate the merit of this research question Indiv Extend Have students create a list of sub-questions related to each component of the rubric.
+E.g., "How can you balance the right to own guns and public safety?" lividual Evaluate Ask students to have a peer provide feedback on the question they select.
+Remind students to use the question criteria identified during the Engage activity to evaluate the merit of this research question.
+Indi Extend Have students create a list of sub-questions related to each component of the rubric.
 Examples: "What constitutional principles relate to gun ownership?"
 "What court cases or government policies have dealt with gun ownership?"
 "What positions are there on gun ownership?"
 "How are these positions justified?"
 Have students develop a research plan to gather information to address the research and sub-questions.
 Depending on the level of support students need, provide a template or scaffold or allow students to develop their own plans as part of the Research Notebook component of this assessment.
 Evaluate Provide formative feedback to students about their research questions and sub-questions.
 Look for questions which require more than a yes/no/maybe answer and sub-questions which cause students to dig deeper into a topic.
-Students will have opportunities throughout the remaining sessions of this assessment to revise these questions based on feedback from you and their peers.
+Students will have opportunities throughout the remainder of the assessment to revise these questions based on feedback from you and their peers.